Contact Us

 All services provided by Lebanon Valley College, other than residential living, are available to full-time commuting students.
-To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
+To be considered a commuter, a student must live within a 30-mile driving distance of campus and commute from their parent(s)/guardian’s home or permanent residence daily.

 Residential students who wish to change to a commuter must complete a change of housing status form, available from the Office of Residential Life.
 The form requires a parent or legal guardian’s signature and must be received in the Office of Residential Life by July 1 for the fall semester and by December 1 for the spring semester.